MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 #### Migration

-Since MariaDB is very similar to MySQL, they can use the same common utilities and tools such as MySQL workbench, mysqldump, toad or navicat to connect to and migrate data to Azure Database for MariaDB.
+Since MariaDB is very similar to MySQL, they can use the same common utilities and tools such as MySQL Workbench, mysqldump, Toad or Navicat to connect to and migrate data to Azure Database for MariaDB.

 Contoso used the following steps to migrate their databases.